filodb/FiloDB/README.md

 The dataset can be queried using the DataFrame DSL.
 See the section [Querying Datasets](#querying-datasets) for examples.

+Note: For your production data loads sort the data frame before saving to FiloDB when the data source is not Cassandra.
+This will ensure to efficiently load segment chunks.
+Refer to [Distributed Partitioning](#distributed-partitioning) for additional info.

 ### Spark/Scala/Java API

 There is a more typesafe API than the Spark Data Source API.